“We know that Christ, raised from the dead, dies no more; death no longer has power over him” (Romans 6:9).

 Life is joyful, and defending life is a mission that should be carried out with joy.
 We seek to foster, in ourselves and others, a "joyful sorrow," that is, a spirit that is always mourning because of its keen awareness of the ongoing, unseen destruction of human life, and at the same time, is always serene and rejoicing that death has been conquered by Jesus Christ, who is Risen and is with us at all times.

-“Have no fear.
-The outcome of the battle for life is already decided” (Pope John Paul II, Homily at World Youth Day, Denver, CO, August 15, 1993).
+We do not have to worry about the ultimate outcome of the battle for life.
+As Pope St. John Paul II declared, it has already been decided.
 We do, at the same time, have to work anxiously to be faithful to our own role in proclaiming, celebrating and serving that victory.
 Despite all outward appearances of the power of the culture of death, we foster, in ourselves and others, a supreme and uninterrupted confidence that the tools of grace with which God has equipped the People of Life are far more powerful and eternally victorious.

-At times, we have all “aborted” God’s will in our lives.
+At times we all “abort” God’s will in our lives.
 We never look down on those who have committed the sin of abortion or who promote it.
 They are not the enemy, but rather are captive to the enemy.
 We seek to free them, as their brothers and sisters who are no strangers to temptation, error, and sin.

 This compassion is translated into a constant and effective invitation to the healing and forgiveness of Jesus Christ, and tireless efforts for the conversion of those who promote the culture of death.
 We also seek to assist those who have repented, including former abortionists, to re-integrate themselves into wholesome, life-giving activities and attitudes.